-Responding to opportunity On the school’s development journey, we have been open and receptive to opportunities that have arisen outside of our planned programme.
-Being flexible and responsive are signs of an organisation that accepts that change happens.
-I recognise that it is not easy and that teachers require constant reassurance but, once evidence of successful change accrues, they can approach the next opportunity with greater confidence.
+Responding to opportunity On the school’s development journey, we have been open and receptive to opportunities that have arisen outside of our planned program.
+Being flexible and responsive are signs of an organization that accepts that change happens.
+I recognize that it is not easy and that teachers require constant reassurance but, once evidence of successful change accrues, they can approach the next opportunity with greater confidence.

 Opportunities for improving students’ achievement are coming from our successful application to be a Specialist Schools and Academies Trust (SSAT) regional development and research hub for deep leadership, allowing us to continue to develop our student leadership strategy that includes: